Vijaynagar, Arunachal Pradesh: Geography

-Vijoynagar is 157 km from the nearest navigable road in India located at Miao by foot.
+Vijoynagar is 157 km from Miao.
 It is bordered to the south and east by Myanmar, and to the north by a thick forest of the Namdapha National Park.
 Nearby Indian cities are Miao, Hayuliang, and Tezu.
 Putao is the nearest city in Myanmar.

 Noa Dihing River, also locally known as the Nam Dhing and Dihing River, which originates near Chaukan Pass and flows westward into Assam in India as a tributary of the Brahmaputra River.
 Vijaynagar and the valleys and passes around it lie in the basin of this river.

 Patkai Bum range surrounds the Noa Dihing River valley and Vijaynagar from 3 sides and all the passes around Vijaynagar lie in this subrange.
 Patkai Bum range is a sub-range of the Patkai hills in southeastern Arunachal Pradesh.
 This mountain chain forms part of the natural boundary between India and Myanmar.
 The range is known for its forested ridges, rugged terrain, and conical peaks, and plays a vital role in regional ecology and hydrology.
 The Patkai range is historically significant as part of ancient trade and migration routes between Northeast India and Upper Burma.
 Forming part of the larger Purvanchal Range, the Patkai Hills are characterized by steep slopes, conical peaks, and deep valleys.
 The range is densely forested and supports a rich biodiversity, including rare species such as the Hoolock gibbon and various hornbill species.
 The Patkai Hills are not as rugged as the Himalayas, with peaks generally lower in elevation.
 One of the significant passes in this range is the Pangsau Pass, which historically served as a strategic route during World War II.
 The Patkai Bum Range plays a crucial role in the climatic and ecological dynamics of the northeastern region of India.

 Following passes, around Vijaynagar valley, lie in this subrange: